raiguard/fmm/README.md

 ```
 usage: fmm <command> [args...]
 commands:
   add     [args...]
-Download and enable the given mods and their dependencies
+Download and enable the given mods and their dependencies.
   disable [args...]
-Disable the given mods, or all mods if none are given
+Disable the given mods, or all mods if none are given.
   enable  [args...]
-Enable the given mods and their dependencies
+Enable the given mods and their dependencies.
-	help                Show usage information
+  help                Show usage information.
   list    [files...]
-List all mods in the mods directory, or in the given save files
+List all mods in the mods directory, or in the given save files.
   sync    [args...]
-Disable all mods, then download and enable the given mods and their dependencies
+Disable all mods, then download and enable the given mods and their dependencies.
+                      If a save file is provided, merge startup mod settings with the settings contained in that save.
   upload  [files...]
-Upload the given mod zip files to the mod portal
+Upload the given mod zip files to the mod portal.
 ```

 Mods are specified by `name` or `name_version`.